-In conclusion, the change in hatchery operations over the last five years affected both the abundance and the percent of hatchery-origin Chinook Salmon in the Entiat River.
+In conclusion, the change in hatchery operations over the last six years affected both the abundance and the percent of hatchery-origin Chinook Salmon in the Entiat River.
 Spring Chinook Salmon abundance in the Entiat River has declined since the termination of the Entiat NFH spring Chinook Salmon program and the reduction in the production of spring Chinook Salmon at the Chiwawa RP.
-However, the high percentage of natural-origin spring Chinook Salmon and their continued presence in the Entiat River without hatchery supplementation is encouraging for the persistence of this ESA-listed population.
+However, the low return in 2017 is a poignant reminder that ocean conditions can have huge impacts on anadromous species.
+Following years of high percentage of natural-origin spring Chinook Salmon and relatively high numbers of redds in the Entiat River without hatchery supplementation food availability in the ocean can disrupt recovery efforts for this ESA-listed population.
 Conversely, summer Chinook Salmon abundance and the proportion of hatchery-origin fish are increasing in part due to full production releases from Entiat NFH but also due to an increase in natural-origin returns.